 This is what I found.

-Not unsurprisingly kids are returning home to reduce costs.
+Not unsurprisingly during the pandemic kids returned home to avoid isolation and also to reduce costs.
 This is damaging to their self-confidence and threatening their budding sense of independence.
 Young people with high achieving parents are stressed by their inability to meet their parents even unstated expectations.
 They struggle with the notion that they may have to downgrade their own ambitions and take lower level jobs, as companies have their pick of top graduates from elite universities.
 In some cases depression kicks in.
-Factor in that the kids of baby boomers have been sheltered from hard times and this is possibly the first serious recession which has impacted them.
-During the last one in the early 90s most of them were less than 10 so can’t be blamed.

 So what is going on for Mum and Dad at this point, my beleaguered executives, as Junior heads home?
 Any one or all of a number of things.

-For the most part this is one of the most stressful period of their lives.
+For the most part post pandemic this is one of the most stressful period of their lives.
 If they still have a job they are under severe pressure, or possibly at risk.
-Otherwise they are unemployed with everything that implies.
+Some are unemployed or have chosen to leave the job market with everything that implies.
 Pension pots are reduced, their property has decreased in value.
 Costs are rising.
 Any plans to downsize and travel in retirement are looking like pipe dreams and the future has become a black hole of anxiety.
 They might even now have to defer retirement.
 When in more buoyant times they could have funded their returning child to some degree, that will now put a strain on the family budget.
 A young adult is now living, or even taking over, their home and creating tension which is percolating into their professional and even marital lives.

 For the most part this is one of the most stressful period of the executive lives.